guanjiech/MILP-MINLP/README.md

 ---
 1. There already remains some mature algorithms for solving **NLP(Non-linear programming)** and **ILP(Integer linear programming)** problems.
 If you want to catch up on the basics, you can go to [convex optimization](http://web.stanford.edu/class/ee364a/) from [Stephen P. Boyd](https://web.stanford.edu/~boyd/).
 There are superdetailed slides and videos here, which is quite beneficial.
-2. other materials are included in this reository
+2. other materials are directly included in this reository